vishwasbasotra/Breast-Cancer-Classification/README.md

 Classification and data mining methods are an effective way to classify data.
 Especially in medical field, where those methods are widely used in diagnosis and analysis to make decisions.

+## Problem Statement

+__Predicting if the cancer diagnosis is benign or malignant based on several observations/features__
+- 30 features are used, examples:
+        - radius (mean of distances from center to points on the perimeter)
+        - texture (standard deviation of gray-scale values)
+        - perimeter
+        - area
+        - smoothness (local variation in radius lengths)
+        - compactness (perimeter^2 / area - 1.0)
+        - concavity (severity of concave portions of the contour)
+        - concave points (number of concave portions of the contour)
+        - symmetry
+        - fractal dimension ("coastline approximation" - 1)

+- Datasets are linearly separable using all 30 input features
+- Number of Instances: 569
+- Class Distribution: 212 Malignant, 357 Benign
+- Target class:
+         - Malignant
+         - Benign

 ## Technical Requirements
 This Project has the following software requirements:
 - Python 3.7